 Safer Internet Day is annually held on 5 February.

 For more information about what to look out for and where to get help, visit NSW Police.

 - Lock up when you leave - make sure you lock your doors, windows and outside gates whenever you go out, and consider locking up when you're home.

 - Don't open your door to an intruder - think about installing a peep hole or door chain.
 Be sure you know who's at the door before you open it.

 - Leave a light on while you're home after dark, especially at your front door to deter burglars.
 If possible, install movement-sensor lights in your garden.
-Think about timers to light your home in the evening and when you go away on holidays.
+Think about timers to light your home and when you're away in the evenings or on holidays.

 - Report suspicious behaviour to Police.